Clash of Clans tips and tricks - Get all the trophies with this guide!

 Table of Contents:

-It has a single player mode, but it’s mostly known for fantastic multiplayer fun.
+It has a single-player mode, but it’s mostly known for its fantastic multiplayer fun.
 Note that in order to play Clash of Clans you need to be online.

 Clash of Clans as a game has evolved over the course of time.
 Now it’s something more than just building and sending attacks.
 The professional community has developed a lot of tactics, strategies, army types and compositions, that it’s nearly impossible to acknowledge all of them.
 In this guide, we’ll make an attempt to improve your progress.

 "Can you beat my village?" - Correct layout

 You start in the center of your village with Builders’ hammer as your only weapon.
 If you’re lucky enough to be starting right now - there’s a chance, that you will have a perfect village layout.